Blackstabith/404/README.md

 # DIPmap - Domain to IP Mapping & Bug Bounty Tool

 DIPmap is a command-line tool designed for bug bounty hunters and penetration testers.
-It helps map domains to IP addresses and provides additional functionality like geolocation, server version detection, and scope checking (with HackerOne support).
+It helps map domains to IP addresses and provides additional functionality like geolocation, server version detection, and port scanning.

 ## Features
 - **Domain to IP Mapping**: Resolve domains to their corresponding IP addresses.
 - **Server Version Detection**: Detect server versions (Apache, Nginx, Cloudflare, etc.).
 - **Geolocation**: Get the geolocation (country, region, city) of the IP addresses.
-- **HackerOne Scope Checking**: Check if a domain is in scope for a HackerOne bug bounty program (requires API key).
+- **Port Scanning all in one.

 ## Installation